-- Step 1.
+Step 1.
 The student must go to the instructor or staff member where the alleged problem originated.
 An attempt will be made to resolve the matter equitably and informally at this level.
-The conference must take place within 10 working days of the incident which generated the complaint.
-The student and instructor are encouraged to seek resolution informally before filing an academic grievance. - Step 2.
-If the complaint is not resolved at the informal conference with the instructor or staff member, the student should meet with the faculty of staff member's direct supervisor within 10 working days after meeting with the faculty/staff person with who the grievance is filed.
-As part of the effort to resolve the issue, the supervisor will consult with the accused and the faculty/staff member. - Step 3.
+The conference must take place within 10 working days of the incident that generated the complaint.
+The student and instructor are encouraged to seek resolution informally before filing an academic grievance.

+Step 2.
+If the complaint is not resolved at the informal conference with the instructor or staff member, the student should meet with the faculty of staff member's direct supervisor within 10 working days of meeting with the faculty/staff person with whom the grievance is filed.
+As part of the effort to resolve the issue, the supervisor will consult with the accused and chief administrative officer of the division concerned.

+Step 3.
 If the complaint is not resolved at the informal conference with the direct supervisor, the student may file a written grievance.
-The written grievance must be presented to the AVP of Student Services within 10 working days after satisfying Step 2.
-The

-AVP of Student Services will refer the written grievance to the Student Conduct and Appeals Committee.
+The student must put the grievance in written form, and shall include both a simple, straightforward statement of the grievance, and a short, plain statement of facts that the student believes support the contention.
+The written grievance must be presented to the Associate Vice President for Student Services within 10 working days after satisfying Step 2.
+The Dean will refer the written grievance to the Associate Vice President for Student Services.

 Step 4.
-The Student Conduct and Appeals Committee will notify the committee and convene within 10 working days upon notification of the grievance.
-Following hearing procedures, the committee will decide by majority vote the solution of the grievance and forward a recommendation and findings to the AVP of Student Services.
-The AVP of Student Services shall respond in writing to the student within ten (10) working days.
+The Associate Vice President for Student Services will notify the chairperson of the Student Conduct and Appeals Committee within 10 working days upon notification of the grievance to convene the committee and conduct a hearing.
+The Committee Chair will convene the committee within 10 working days upon receipt of the Dean's notification.
+Following hearing procedures, the committee will decide by a majority vote the solution of the grievance and forward a recommendation and findings to the Associate Vice President for Student Services and the President within 5 working days of the hearing.